New footage INSIDE the new building

 The new education building will amalgamate the current Longman building and Midmills building and will be a key part of the community and as such will not only build links with local businesses but also will provide facilities for use by the general public.

 UHI will also be providing teaching at the new shared premises on the Campus with courses linked to the research specialisms, such as gas and oil, teaching and learning, and rural health, which will also be housed in the building.

 Student accommodation will be developed on site, along with an exciting mix of sports and recreational amenities, all located within an attractive, landscaped parkland setting.
 This will complement the offering of city centre student accommodation and offer a choice to students coming to live and study in Inverness.

-The new building will replace the college’s two main campuses at Longman and Midmills with a single, high quality, modern and sustainable campus.
 Additionally, the redevelopment of the Scottish School of Forestry site at Balloch will be an important and significant step towards achieving the college’s mission of providing high quality learning and support for the people and the economic future of the Highlands and Islands.

 Virtual tour of the new Inverness College UHI campus